rafaelanastacioalves/Capstone-Project/README.md

 ## Setup

-In order to properly build this project you'll need arrange the following files: google-services.json for debug uses (get it here -> https://console.firebase.google.com/project/speko-debug/settings/general/android:com.speko.android.debug)
+In order to properly build this project you'll need arrange the following files: google-services.json for debug uses (get it here -> https://console.firebase.google.com/project/speko-debug/settings/general/android:com.speko.android.debug or you can ask me by email: rafaelanastacioalves@gmail.com)